RedisLabs/redislabs-docs/content/rc/administration/account-team-settings.md

 - **Viewer** - Can view all databases and thier configuration (including database secrets)

 ### Team Management for GCP Marketplace customers

-If you subscribed to Redis Cloud using GCP Marketplace, team management will be done in the GCP console under the IAM section.
+If you subscribed to Redis Cloud using GCP Marketplace, you can manage your team from the IAM section of the GCP console.
-To grant access to a particular GCP user, a special role must be assigned to the user.
+To grant Redis Cloud access to a GCP user, assign one of these roles to the user:
-The roles are:

 - **Viewer** - serviceusage.serviceUsageViewer and redisenterprisecloud.viewer
 - **Owner** - serviceusage.serviceUsageViewer and redisenterprisecloud.admin

-Users must log in using SSO to Redis Cloud at least once for them to be accounted as part of the team.
+Users must log in using SSO to Redis Cloud at least once for them to be listed as part of the team.

 ## Multi-Factor Authentication (MFA)